Comparing Swiss Travel Passes and the Half Fare Card (2026)

 Key Differences Between the Passes

-Switzerland’s jaw-dropping views don’t come cheap.
-Lifts and mountain trains are often the biggest travel expense after lodging.
-A single round-trip to Jungfraujoch, for example, can cost over CHF 100 per person.
-If your trip includes multiple mountain excursions, getting the right pass can easily save you hundreds.
 But lifts aren’t the only cost to watch.
 From long-distance trains to museum tickets, each pass offers a different kind of value.
-In this section, we’ll break down the key differences, like coverage area, lift access, transport perks, and pass duration, so you can find the option that best fits your itinerary
+In this section, we’ll break down the key differences, including coverage area, lift access, transport perks, and pass duration, so you can find the option that best fits your itinerary.
+Starting with pass coverage:

 Coverage: National vs. Regional